Extended surgery theory for simply-connected $4k$-manifolds: Introduction

 In the case of even dimensional manifolds, classification up to a weaker equivalence relation, stable diffeomorphism, has proven to be more attainable.
 Recall that two closed connected smooth $2q$-manifolds $M$ and $N$ are stably diffeomorphic if there are integers $k, l \geq 0$ such that $M \# k(S^q \times S^q)$ is diffeomorphic to $N \# l(S^q \times S^q)$.
 By Kreck's theorem \cite[Corollary 3]{kreck99} we have the following: \begin{thmx}[Kreck \cite{kreck99}] A pair of $2q$-manifolds are stably diffeomorphic if and only if they have the same normal $(q{-}1)$-type and they admit bordant normal $(q{-}1)$-smoothings over it. \end{thmx}

 (See \cite[Section 2]{kreck99} and Section \ref{ss:nm} for the definition of normal smoothings etc., and our conventions.)

 In this paper we will consider simply-connected $2q$-manifolds, with $q \geq 2$ even.
-Our main result is that, provided the normal $(q{-}1)$-type has free homology in degree $q$, the addition of a single homological invariant is enough to obtain a classification up to diffeomorphism (h-cobordism, if $q=2$).
+Our main result is that the addition of a single homological invariant is enough to obtain a classification up to diffeomorphism (h-cobordism, if $q=2$), when the following condition is satisfied:

 Namely, we define the \emph{Q-form} associated to a closed, oriented, simply-connected $2q$-manifold $M$, with $q$ even, and a map $f : M \rightarrow B$ (for example, when $f$ is a normal $(q{-}1)$-smoothing):

 which consists of the intersection form $\lambda_M : H_q(M) \times H_q(M) \rightarrow \Z$ of $M$ together with the induced homomorphism $H_q(f) : H_q(M) \rightarrow H_q(B)$ (see Section \ref{ss:qf}).
 This is an example of an \emph{extended quadratic form} over the abelian group $H_q(B)$ (see Section \ref{s:eqf}).
 Isomorphism of extended quadratic forms over a fixed abelian group is defined in the obvious way, and we have the following: